paulbastian/eudi-doc-architecture-and-reference-framework/docs/arf.md

 A User installs a Wallet Instance because they want to obtain and use one or more PIDs and/or attestations.
-However, there is no requirement for a PID Provider or an Attestation Provider to support all certified Wallet Solutions in the EUDI Wallet ecosystem.
-This means that the PID Provider or an Attestation Provider are not obliged to issue a PID or an attestation respectively to any certified Wallet Instance upon the request of the User.
+However, there is no requirement for a PID Provider to support all certified
+Wallet Solutions in the EUDI Wallet ecosystem.
+This means that the PID Providers are not obliged to issue a PID to any certified Wallet Instance upon the request of the User.
 Instead, they may decide to support only a single Wallet Solution, or a limited number of Wallet Solutions.

-Therefore, each PID Provider and Attestation Provider will publish a list of Wallet Solutions that they support.
-This list could be published, for example, on their respective website.
-A Wallet Provider can also publish a list of PID Providers and Attestation Providers supporting their Wallet Solution.
-This allows Users to know whether the Wallet Instance they are about to install will support the PID and the attestation(s) they wish to use.

 #### 6.5.3 Wallet Instance activation